 For a simple example, I'll demonstrate it with a JAX-RS client request to a placeholder REST API and provide a fallback method:

-With the @Fallback annotation you can specify the method name of the fallback method which must share the same response type and method arguments as the annotated method.
+annotation you can specify the method name of the fallback method which must share the same response type and method arguments as the annotated method.

 In addition, you can also specify a dedicated class to handle the fallback.
-This class is required to implement the FallbackHandler<T> interface where T is the response type of the targeted method:
+This class is required to implement the FallbackHandler<T>

-As you'll see it in the upcoming chapters, the @Fallback annotation can be used in combination with other MicroProfile Fault Tolerance interceptor bindings.
+annotation can be used in combination with other MicroProfile Fault Tolerance interceptor bindings.

 Furthermore, you can instruct the fallback annotation to apply only when a specific exception is thrown.
 You can also include different exceptions from not triggering the fallback behaviour:

-By default the fallback occurs on every exception extending Throwable and does not skip on any exception.
+By default the fallback occurs on every exception extending Throwable

 Add timeouts to limit the duration of a method execution

 For some operations in your system, you might have a strict response time target.
 If you make use of the JAX-RS client or the client of MicroProfile Rest Client you can specify read and connect timeouts to avoid long-running requests.
 But what about use cases where you can't declare timeouts easily?
-The MicroProfile Fault Tolerance specification defines the @Timeout annotation for such problems.
+The MicroProfile Fault Tolerance specification defines the @Timeout

 With this interceptor binding, you can specify the maximum duration of a method.
-If the computation time within the method exceeds the limit, a TimeoutException is thrown.
+If the computation time within the method exceeds the limit, a TimeoutException

-The default unit is milliseconds, but you can configure a different ChronoUnit:
+The default unit is milliseconds, but you can configure a different ChronoUnit

 Define retry policies for method calls

-A valid fallback behavior for an external system call might be just to retry it.
-With the @Retry annotation, we can achieve such behavior.
+annotation, we can achieve such behavior.
 Directly retrying to execute the request might not always be the best solution.
 Similarily you want to add delay for the next retry and maybe add some randomness.
-We can configure such a requirement with the @Retry annotation:
+We can configure such a requirement with the @Retry

-In this example, we would try to execute the method three times with a delay of 500 milliseconds and 200 milliseconds of randomness (called jitter).
-The effective delay is the following: [delay – jitter, delay + jitter] (in our example 300 to 700 milliseconds).
+In this example, we would try to execute the method three times with a delay of 500 milliseconds and 200 milliseconds of randomness (called jitter

-Furthermore, endless retrying might also be counter-productive.
-That's why we can specify the maxDuration which is quite similar to the @Timeout annotation above.
-If the whole retrying takes more than 5 seconds, it will fail with a TimeoutException.
+annotation above.
+If the whole retrying takes more than 5 seconds, it will fail with a TimeoutException

-Similar to the @Fallback annotation, we can specify the type of exceptions to trigger and not trigger a retry:
+annotation, we can specify the type of exceptions to trigger and not trigger a retry:

 Add a Circuit Breaker around a method invocation to fail fast